-In our last visit with Kai Davis of Double Your eCommerce, we talked about just what it takes to fulfill your entrepreneurial spirit and how the shared world of SEO, content consulting, and eCommerce has evolved in recent years.
+In our last visit with Kai Davis of Double Your eCommerce, we talked about just what it takes to fulfill your entrepreneurial spirit and how the shared world of SEO using content writers for hire, content consulting, and eCommerce has evolved in recent years.
 If you missed this in-depth and engaging conversation, be sure to catch up with our first talk with Kai here.
 Now that you’re up to speed and ready to learn even more, let’s pick up the discussion with Kai again and see just what else he has to say about getting your business seen on the web via his trendsetting take on digital outreach and brand awareness.

 Thanks for joining us again, Kai!
-We’ve talked about your approach before, and it really seems like you have this unique blend of PR and SEO.
+We’ve talked about your approach before, and it really seems like you have this unique blend of PR and SEO, which utilises content writers for hire.
 In fact, I think that the line between the two has become pretty blurred.
 When you’re doing your elevator pitch, how do you frame yourself?
 Do you stick to the SEO titles, or do you also work in a nod to the PR side of things?

 KD: I used to frame myself as an SEO consultant, but in the last six months, with the help of some coaching from one of my mentors – Johnathan Stark – I’ve made the explicit decision to frame myself as an outreach consultant, primarily because nobody knows what an outreach consultant is at first.